popy2k14/SOAS/README.md

 ## Changelog

+### 2025.8.25.2
+  - Fixed that the sleep timer disabled the alarm, not the new music switch

 ### 2025.8.25.1
   - **BREAKING** Switch to esp-idf framework
   - **BREAKING** With the switch to esp-idf pls stream urls do not work anymore